Be8-Systems/be8-engine/README.md

 ```

 ## async decryptImage(derivedKey, cipherImage, iv)
-Uses the derivedKey, the cipherImage and the iv to create a base64Image.
+Uses the derivedKey, the cipherImage and the iv to decrypt a base64Image.

 ```javascript
 const base64Image = await be8.encryptImage(derivedKey, cipherImage, iv);